kryter/gif-search/README.md

 # gif-search
-A simple gif search react app example
+A simple gif search react app example using infinite scrolling for pagination.

 # Getting Started

+Set your Giphy Api key by going to `src/api/gifs-api-slice.ts` and updating `const GIPHY_API_KEY = 'PASTE_YOUR_KEY_HERE';` to be your API key.

+Install dependencies:

+`npm install`

-Install depedencies:
+Install dependencies:

 `npm install`